 HANDS-ON DESIGN STUDIO AND WORKSHOPS

 At the Institute for Advanced Architecture of Catalonia (IAAC), you’ll create projects that push the limits of what’s possible with technology today.
-You’ll design projects that optimize, conserve, or reuse natural and built resources, provide healthful environments, and reduce the environmental impact of the build environment through carbon-neutral design, bioclimatic design, and energy efficiency.
+You’ll design projects that optimise, conserve, or reuse natural and built resources, provide healthful environments, and reduce the environmental impact of the build environment through carbon-neutral design, bioclimatic design, and energy efficiency.

 Attend open lectures and design critique sessions conducted by IAAC professors, visiting lecturers, and other teaching staff.
 These lectures and sessions build on material covered during excursions and coursework.
 Local architects, historians, and researchers also occasionally speak to the class, bringing a real-world connection to subjects being discussed.
-Plus, you’ll be virtually connected to your peers and faculty at our other Global Architecture and Design programs in Berlin and Prague, so you can view all global lectures and workshops.
+Plus, you’ll be virtually connected to your peers and faculty at our other Global Architecture and Design programmes in Berlin and Prague, so you can view all global lectures and workshops.

 Come together and create.
 Join local architecture students to explore creative uses of technology for experimental and practical purposes.
 Learn-by-doing research integrates methods used in design, programming, and the social sciences to produce projects prototypes and products that will define the outer limits of what is possible to do imaginatively with technology today.
-You’ll also share knowledge, develop projects, and debate common questions with students on our other Global Architecture and Design programs.
+You’ll also share knowledge, develop projects, and debate common questions with students on our other Global Architecture and Design programmes.

 See how designs translate from the page to real life during visits to local studios and architectural projects under construction.
 You’ll also travel to historical sites like the Moorish palace of the Alhambra in Granada or the Jürgen Meyer’s Metropol Parasol, a contemporary addition in Seville.
 Enjoy an overnight trip to a site of major historic and architectural significance in locations that may include Madrid, Valencia, Palma de Mallorca, Sevilla, Granada, or Bilbao/San Sebastian.
 And travel to one of the other CIEE Global Architecture and Design cities – Berlin or Prague – in the middle of the semester to meet and collaborate with peers studying there.